 Trails, Sidewalks & Transit Stops

 Parks & Public Works clears approximately 130 kilometres of sidewalks throughout the city within three days of snowfall.
 Similar to our road clearing process, we prioritize by traffic volume, access and mobility.
-New this year, we are expanding our operations to clear an additional 16 km of Grey Route sidewalks, 68 km of neighbourhood asphalt trails, and 35 km of Waskasoo Park trails, including several staircases.
+During last year's Snow & Ice Pilot, we expanded our operations to clear an additional 16 km of Grey Route sidewalks, 68 km of neighbourhood asphalt trails, and 35 km of Waskasoo Park trails, including several staircases.
+This year, we will continue to clear all these additional spaces.

 Purple Red Green Grey Orange